Wisconsin Statutes 304.06 – Paroles from state prisons and house of correction

 4. If the notice is for a first application for parole, the notice shall inform the offices and persons under par. (c) 1. to 3. that notification of subsequent applications for parole will be provided only upon request.

 (e) The parole commission shall permit any office or person under par. (c) 1. to 3. to provide written statements.
-The parole commission shall give consideration to any written statements provided by any such office or person and received on or before the date specified in the notice.
+The parole commission shall give consideration to any written statements provided by an office under par. (c) 1. or 2. that are received on or before the date specified in the notice and to all written statements provided by a person under par. (c) 3. whether received before or at the interview or hearing.
 This paragraph does not limit the authority of the parole commission to consider other statements or information that it receives in a timely fashion.

-(eg) The parole commission shall permit any person under par. (c) 3. to attend any interview or hearing on the application for parole of an applicable inmate and to make a statement at that interview or hearing.
+(eg) The parole commission shall permit any person under par. (c) 3. to make an oral or written statement at any interview or hearing on the application for parole of an applicable inmate.
+The parole commission shall permit a person who is making a statement under this paragraph to use visual aids.

 (em) The parole commission shall promulgate rules that provide a procedure to allow any person who is a victim, or a family member of a victim, of a crime specified in s.
 940.01, 940.03, 940.05, 940.225 (1), (2), or (3), 948.02 (1) or (2), 948.025, 948.06, or 948.07 to have direct input in the decision-making process for parole.